 Samuel Tadros is a Senior Fellow at Hudson Institute’s Center for Religious Freedom.
-At Hudson, he is researching the rise of Islamist movements in the Middle East and its implications on religious freedom and regional politics.
+At Hudson, he is researching Middle Eastern politics, Islamist movements and religious freedom.

-His articles have previously been published by the Wall Street Journal, Current Trends in Islamist Ideology, National Review, World Affairs, and the Weekly Standard.
-Mr. Tadros is a Professorial Lecturer at Johns Hopkins University's School of Advanced International Studies, and a Distinguished Visiting Fellow of Middle Eastern Studies at Hoover Institution.
+His articles have previously been published by the Wall Street Journal, New York Times, Washington Post, The Atlantic, Current Trends in Islamist Ideology, National Review, World Affairs, and the Weekly Standard.